maik-hasler/Netphi/README.md

 # Netphi
-This article walks you through how to expose a class to COM from .NET Core (or .NET 5+).
+This article walks you through how to expose a class to COM from .NET Core (or .NET 5+) and how to create a COM client in Delphi that consumes the COM host.

 # Table of contents
 - [Introduction](#netphi)